thoughtram/blog/_posts/2017-11-20-custom-overlays-with-angulars-cdk.md

 <img src="/images/custom_overlays_architecture.png" width="100%" alt="application architecture">

 As we can see, we have two components, one service and a class that represents a remote control to an opened overlay.
 The `AppComponent` is the root (or entry point) of our application.
 This component contains a toolbar and the list of files that we can preview.
-In addition, it has access to a `FilePreviewOverlayService` which provides us with the core logic for opnening an overlay.
-At the same time it's an abstraction for some "heavy" lifting that should be implemneted in a resuable manner.
+In addition, it has access to a `FilePreviewOverlayService` which provides us with the core logic for opening an overlay.
+At the same time it's an abstraction for some "heavy" lifting that should be implemented in a resuable manner.
 Don't be scared, it's not going to be super heavy and we'll break it down into comprehensible chunks.
 Last but not least, there's a `FilePreviewOverlayRef` which, as mentioned, is a _handle_ used to control (e.g. close) a particular overlay.

 For the overlay we choose to render a component, so we can attach some logic and also add animations to our overlay to engage our users and make them happy.
 We call this component `FilePreviewOverlayComponent`.